-- 1. Raise reel to full height and engage safety props. - 2.
-Shut down the engine, and remove the key from the ignition. - 3.
-Adjust the outboard reel arm lift cylinders to set the clearance at the outboard ends of the reel as follows: - a.
-Loosen bolt (A). - b.
-Turn cylinder rod (B) out of clevis to raise reel and increase clearance to cutterbar, or turn cylinder rod into clevis to lower reel and decrease clearance. - c.
-Tighten bolt (A). - d.
+- 1. Raise the reel fully.

+- 2. Shut down the engine, and remove the key from the ignition.

+- 3. Engage the reel safety props.

+- 4. Adjust the outboard reel arm lift cylinders to set the clearance at the outboard ends of the reel as follows:

+- a.
+Loosen bolt (A).

+- b.
+Turn cylinder rod (B) out of clevis to raise reel and increase clearance to cutterbar, or turn cylinder rod into clevis to lower reel and decrease clearance.

+- c.
+Tighten bolt (A).

+- d.
 Repeat at opposite side.

-Figure 5.30: Outside Reel Arm
+Figure 5.32: Outside Reel Arm

-- 4. For double reel: Adjust center arm lift cylinder stop (A) to change clearance at inboard ends of reels as follows: - a.
+- 5. Double reel: adjust center arm lift cylinder stop (A) to change clearance at inboard ends of reels as follows: - a.
 Loosen nut (B).